Vladimirescu/BIOSINF_IA3/GroupProjects.md

    Each team will have to do the code implemetation of the chosen methods, **without using an existing library**.
 Each team will be required to demonstrate their implementation and findings.
 This should include:
    - Showing the results of the classification task without adversarial attacks.
    - Demonstrating the effects of the implemented adversarial attacks on the model's performance.
+   - Comparing the performance of their own implementation for defense / attack against the official implementation
    - Presenting the results of the defense mechanisms and their impact on restoring accuracy against adversarial examples.

 6. **Documentation and Source Code:**